Nutrien Whale Trades Spotted - Benzinga

-A whale with a lot of money to spend has taken a noticeably bearish stance on Nutrien.
+Someone with a lot of money to spend has taken a bearish stance on Nutrien NTR.

-Looking at options history for Nutrien NTR we detected 19 strange trades.

 What's The Price Target?